 Jonas Venture Jr, who despite achieving more in about a month than his brother did in his entire life, never met his father and spent over forty years trapped inside Rusty's body.

-The Monarch, who's parents died in a plane crash when he was a kid and he doesn't remember playing with Dr. Venture in his childhood, where they were apparently friends.
+The Monarch, whose parents died in a plane crash when he was a kid and he doesn't remember playing with Dr. Venture in his childhood, where they were apparently friends.

 21/Gary, who witnessed his best friend die in an explosion, left the Monarch to work for SPHINX, only for them to leave him the following episode, and spent the next few episodes after SPHINX was blown up just prowling around the Venture Compound before finally crawling back to his old boss.

-Dean Venture, who's girlfriend (kinda) dumped him right before he found out that he has died about fourteen times in the past and is only a copy of his true self.
+Dean Venture, whose girlfriend (kinda) dumped him right before he found out that he has died about fourteen times in the past and is only a copy of his true self.

 Sgt.
-Hatred, who's wife left him before he went to work for Venture Industries, where the boys don't really respect him as they did their old bodyguard.
+Hatred, whose wife left him before he went to work for Venture Industries, where the boys don't really respect him as they did their old bodyguard.